douglampe/codetender/README.md

 renaming, you must add the `overwrite` flag to both `foo` and `bar` tokens to replace the existing file with `foobar.txt`.

-In the example below, the user would first be prompted: `Enter the name of you project (ex: MyProject):`.
+In the example below, the user would first be prompted: `Enter the name of your project (ex: MyProject):`.
 Then they would be prompted: `Replace all instances of 'MyFunction' with:`.
 All instances of `text to always replace` will be replaced with `replacement value`. `README.codetender.md` will be renamed `README.md` after deleting the original `README.md`.
 All instances of `text to replace with variable` will be replaced with `variable value` and